Shri Krishna JanmashtamiBy Nepali Patro in Festivals .

 - The shepherds saw him as the Supreme God.

 The introduction of such different feelings in the same person at once reflects the identity of uniqueness.
-Another thing that can be seen in Krishna is realization of Six-Wealth-Prosperity that exists in Paramatma (supreme soul).
-These are the six Aishwarya’s – wealth, religion, fame, attainment of transcendental credit, knowledge and asceticism.
+Another thing that can be seen in Krishna is the realization of the Six-Wealth-Prosperity that exists in Paramatma (supreme soul).
+These are the six Aishwarya’s – wealth, religion, fame, attainment of transcendental credit, knowledge, and asceticism.

 ऐश्वर्यस्य समग्रस्थ धर्मस्य यशसः श्रियः ।

 The above six things should reside in the qualities of God and uniqueness and ability must be present there.
 Lord Krishna was rich and prosperous in these qualities.

 When God is established and worshiped in a house or a temple, then those places are not ordinary but are full of all these six auspicious things.
 Therefore, during the ritual of Pranpratishtha (consecration of image), the Ritualist wants these six things to come in that figure.
 Therefore, God’s consecration of the Image is done methodically at the appropriate time.
 The purpose of rejoicing in auspicious and stable consecration is to ensure that the auspiciousness of Lord Krishna abides there forever, and when the devotee worships and prays at any time they acquire those qualities to a greater extent.
 The purpose of consecrating the image at the auspicious time is to have the qualities of god and auspiciousness of Lord Krishna remain there for all eternity and, at any time, when a devotee worships and prays, one should also get more of those qualities.